-The second coach in the program's history, Jackie Boswell returns for her sixth season at Stevenson for the 2016-17 season.
+The second coach in the program's history, Jackie Boswell returns for her seventh season at Stevenson for the 2017-18 season.
 Boswell also serves as an Assistant Athletics Director and as the Assistant Compliance Officer.

-Two years ago, Boswell led the Mustangs to a historic season.
+Boswell led the Mustangs to a historic season in 2014-15.
 Stevenson won the Commonwealth Conference championship earning the automatic bid to the program’s first-ever NCAA Division III Women’s Basketball Championship.
 The Mustangs advanced to the second round after erasing a 16-point deficit to Williams in the opening round.

 During the 2014-15 season, the Mustangs set the school record for the best start in program history, surpassing the previous record of 10-2 and consecutive wins (19) while setting a program-best 24 wins.
 Stevenson also received its first-ever votes in the WBCA Coaches Top 25 Poll and the D3Hoops.com Top 25 Poll.